mkristofik/linux-configs/README.md

 ### Explaining how the prompt is set

 I've spent way too much time over the past two days researching how the bash prompt works.
-Let's try to break down the default prompt on Ubuntu:
+Let's try to break down how the default prompt on Ubuntu is set in `.bashrc`:

 ```bash
 PS1='${debian_chroot:+($debian_chroot)}\[\033[01;32m\]\u@\h\[\033[00m\]:\[\033[01;34m\]\w\[\033[00m\]\$ '